 If you are planning to replace your tooth after a tooth extraction, you will typically need to wait a minimum of 10 weeks.
 This waiting period allows your mouth to fully heal before any restoration can be placed.
 Patients typically replace their teeth after an extraction with dental implants, or dental bridges.

 Tooth Extraction Aftercare

-- Avoid rinsing or spitting for 24 hours after the extraction
+- Avoid rinsing or spitting for 24 hours after the extraction to avoid dry socket

 - After 24 hours, rinse your mouth with salt and warm water solution